Trending Topics

 The following are some ideas to consider for a four-day workweek.
 And for those who say, “But I can’t cook!” please remember that if I can prepare these meals, literally anybody can.

-Shift One: On a large whole-wheat lavash, wrap, or tortilla (OK, you can use white instead of whole wheat) place a healthy fistful of fresh sliced turkey, a few slices of cooked bacon (crumbled), some shredded iceberg lettuce, and a couple of scoops of fresh cranberries.
-Roll that up and wrap in aluminum foil.
+Shift One: On a large whole-wheat lavash, wrap, or tortilla (OK, you can use white instead of whole wheat) place a healthy fistful of fresh sliced turkey, a few slices of cooked bacon (crumbled), some shredded lettuce, and a couple of scoops of fresh cranberries.
+Roll that up and wrap it in aluminum foil.
 I call it the Thanksgiving burrito — it’s simple to make and simply delicious.
 Be sure to make two of them — trust me on this one — and pop them in your plastic to-go box.

 Shift Two: Over a bed of fresh mixed greens, lay a large cooked and seasoned chicken breast (prepared the day of, or the day before) and an assortment of green beans, garbanzo beans, chopped onion (optional, if you’re not interested in adding that to your breath), and chopped celery.
 In a small, sealable plastic container (about the size of a shot glass) put the vinaigrette of your choice.
 It’s a three-bean salad with chicken, and it will power you through.

 Shift Three: Again over a bed of fresh greens, put several ice-cream scoops full of browned ground turkey (seasoned with chili powder and a dash of powdered garlic when cooked).
 Add a can of strained black beans, a diced green bell pepper, a diced tomato, and a handful of crushed tortilla chips.
 Toss some grated Cheddar cheese on top.
-The dressing in your shot-glass sized container is your favorite salsa.
+The dressing in your shot-glass-sized container is your favorite salsa.
 You’ll note that I omitted avocado.
 I hate avocado, but if that’s your thing, go for it.

 Shift Four: It’s indulgence day — pasta and meatballs!
 This one takes a little longer to prepare than the others, but the results are worth it.
 Cook up some fusilli or rotini pasta and make two or three meatballs (consisting of a combination of ground beef, ground veal, ground pork, eggs, and spices).
 Let cool and put in your plastic container.
-On top of that, add a chopped red bell pepper, a nice portion of artichoke hearts, black olives, and some chopped onions (if you so desire).
-Put into that shot-glass sized plastic container your favorite low-fat Italian dressing and add that before eating.
+On top of that, add chopped red bell pepper, a nice portion of artichoke hearts, black olives, and some chopped onions (if you so desire).
+Put into that shot-glass-sized plastic container your favorite low-fat Italian dressing and add that before eating.
 This is probably my favorite of all.

 I’ve simplified these recipes — do some experimenting or check out sites like All Recipes for specifics.
 Remember that in all cases, you should supplement your main meal with a variety of power-packing snacks — apples, bananas, almonds, and energy bars (such as Cliff Bar or PowerBar) — that you can eat every couple of hours to keep you going.
 Make a bottle (reusable if possible) of water your beverage of choice.